benfarmer05/Chapter2_Distributions/doc/sources_other_bathy.md

 o	https://allencoralatlas.org/methods/
 -	If I ever want to reach out to NOAA about most recent bathymetry, Jen Kraus is probably the contact!

+- Blue Habitats is intriguing, but maybe not needed for my applications: https://bluehabitats.org/